How to Spoil Your Kids WITHOUT Ruining Them!

 Timmy is asked to clean up his toys.
 He cleans up after being asked once by his parents.
 Mom gives him a cookie for his good behavior.
 This time she says, “Timmy, here’s a cookie.
 You listened to Mommy the first time I asked you to clean up and you did it without arguing.
 That’s why you’re getting the cookie.”

 I hope this was helpful to you in your current struggle.
-If you enjoyed this article, then you are going to LOVE my new book Eliminating Temper Tantrums: 4 Keys to Mastering Your Child’s Anger Outbursts, coming out on May 4, 2019.
-Sign up here and you’ll get a FREE ebook copy when the book releases!
+If you enjoyed this article, then you are going to LOVE my free mini-ebook Eliminating Temper Tantrums: 4 Keys to Mastering Your Child’s Anger Outbursts.
+Download it completely free when you subscribe to my mailing list!